Wolf3s/xbmc4xbox-python/python/Doc/using/cmdline.rst

 .. envvar:: PYTHONCASEOK

    If this is set, Python ignores case in :keyword:`import` statements.
-This only works on Windows, OS X, OS/2, and RiscOS.
+This only works on Windows, OS X, and OS/2.

 .. envvar:: PYTHONDONTWRITEBYTECODE